 The Corrie Hotel is only 20 minutes walk away from Ferghan Mhor.
 And they serve a standard hotel type menu with vegetarian options.
 For a vegan option – that’s not chips and salad – you can phone ahead.
 We’ve had a vegan curry (2018) and a Thai burger (below) and lentil soup (2019)

 About 50 yards away from Corrie Hotel is Mara, a fish bar and deli.
 There is always a vegan option (falafel tacos and / or vegan kedgeree) and sometimes the chef does either chips or hasselback potatoes that are to die for.
 It’s also a good place to go if you fancy a nice coffee – they serve Dear Green from Glasgow – and they also sell local bread on premise from Blackwater Bakehouse.

 Note: there is also a tea room at Corrie Golf Club.
 It sells traditional food, but the handmade chips are pretty tasty.
 A chip butty and soup is £5.

 Heading north from Sannox to Lochranza is The Sandwich Station near the ferry terminal.
-There are always two vegan options on the menu plus they sell damn good soup.
+There are always two vegan options on the menu (in 2019 there were five!) plus they sell damn good soup.
 The sandwiches here are amazing and served on local bread.